margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I think our world is in a better place today.
 I think a lot has shifted, many lessons have been learned, and people are more mature, active, and expressive than when I was a kid.
 I think family relationship ties have grown deeper, harmony has increased, but everyone, mostly myself, has to watch for regressions.

 ## Do you like your name?
 Do you feel like it suits you?
 If you could change your name, would you?
 What would you change it to? ##
 I love my name.
 My name is Margaret for a reason.
 I love that I am my grandmother's namesake.
-I feel that it suits me because we are a lot alike.
+I feel that it suits me because we express similar qualities.
 I am intellectual, compassionate, and natural, and musical like my grandmother, Margaret.
-I love words like my grandmother.
+I love words, puzzles, and math like my grandmother also.

-I also share the same name as Margaret Thatcher, and people have reminded me that I express much strength despite my follies and vices.
+I share the same name as Margaret Thatcher as well, and people have reminded me that I express much strength despite my follies and vices.
 I love that I am unique, individual, Margaret.

 'Margaret' means 'daisy' in French, and flowers turn to the sun.
 Margaret in Sanskrit means 'pearl'.
 Pearls grow in oysters.
 Sometimes irritants come up, but the irritants grind against the 'pearl of great price' within.

 My name is a Western-European name, and I love that people from other cultures share similar experiences with names being tied to meanings and ancestry.

+If I were to go by another name, I would go by "Meg", but "Margaret" is amazing as well :)

 ## Write about a real or imagined train ride you have taken. ##
 I have taken real train rides to Pennsylvania and back, and to Boston and back.
 I love looking out the windows, and seeing the scenery.
 People from different walks of life come on and come off.
 I appreciate the hustle and the bustle in the train station.
 It's beautiful to imagine the dance of life in the situation, and on the train.
 What a wonderful experience it is to share affection with family members on and off the train.